-• Dow, as part of the chemical industry, faces enterprise security threats that can significantly impact the safe and reliable operations of facilities, manufacturing and work processes, product transportation, proprietary technology, and information and data privacy. (negative)
+Dow, as part of the chemical industry, faces enterprise security threats that can significantly impact the safe and reliable operations of facilities, manufacturing and work processes, product transportation, proprietary technology, and information and data privacy. (negative)

-Dow maintains an Information Security Services program under the authority of its chief information security officer to manage cybersecurity risk and minimize negative impacts from data loss or cyber events.
+Dow maintains an Information Security Services program under the authority of its Chief Information Security Officer to manage cybersecurity and artificial intelligence risk and minimize negative impacts from data loss or cyber events.
 The program includes robust technical controls for cyber threat prevention, detection, response and recovery operations, as well as policy, procedure, technical standards and training requirements.
 In addition, the Information Security Services program includes the Data Privacy Office, which oversees data privacy and protection practices and compliance with global and regional regulations.